rajmanish31/Bellabeat-Case-Study/README.md

    3. Perform sanity check of data
 3. Crating new columns for Day of week, total minutes and total hours.

+[Click here](https://www.kaggle.com/code/manish0831/bellabeat-case-study/edit) to view code for above steps and for for below plot.
 ## Step 4: Analyse
 ### Performing Calculations
 Pulling statistics for analysis: